kezoponk/node_modules_remover/README.md

 ./remover.sh
 ```

-Can be easily modified to search for another entry
+Can easily be modified what to target by editing the delete variable on line 2